nolanlawson/css-talk-2022/markdown.md

 ???

-Unlike attribute names, ttribute values don't go in the hashmap or Bloom filter.
+Unlike attribute names, attribute values don't go in the hashmap or Bloom filter.
 Watch out especially for slow "search" selectors.

 Sibling selectors tend to be less optimized.
 Non-adjacent selector and generic right-hand-side can cause [a lot of matching](https://bl.ocks.org/nolanlawson/raw/c1b690c16beead306ab2c4ac7e06c90a/).